 To do this you need an appraisal procedure, which contains 4 questions:

-- What task does the person does well?
+- List of task does the person does well?

-- What task is it, therefore, that they are able to fill?
+- What task is it, therefore, that they can fill?

 - What should they learn or acquire to make the most of their strength?

 - If I had a son or a daughter, would I like it if he (or she) was working under the orders of this person?

 - Yes, then why?

 - If not, why not?